SAP/fundamental-tools/README.md

 - Application frameworks: electron, NW.js ...
 - Building a [pattern based app](./doc/app.md)

-Bonus: generic Value Help server runtime component: [`abap-value-help`](./abap-value-help/README.md).
+Combined with generic Value Helps [`abap-value-help`](./abap-value-help/README.md) results in one different and exciting delivery experience.

 :star: Your star is appreciated, it helps!